-Firstly, we are looking at making objects repeat actions using a timer.
-Open the example program character repeat using timer on the whiteboard.
-The character repeats the action of going up and down twice.
-Have a look at how this is done in the code.
+2. Firstly, we are looking at making objects repeat actions using a timer.
+Open the example program <a href="https://character.com/character.c

 How could we make the character go up and down forever?
-It would be impossible to keep adding the lines .....
+It would be impossible to keep adding the lines